Multiple levies on Wayne County ballot

 The monies are provided to the department on a monthly basis.

-The Wayne County Fire Levy works to provide funding for fire departments located in Wayne County including Ceredo, Kenova, Lavalette, Wayne, East Lynn, Prichard and Dunlow.
+The Wayne County fire levy works to provide funding for fire departments located in Wayne County — Ceredo, Kenova, Lavalette, Wayne, East Lynn, Prichard and Dunlow.

 Though money is dispersed differently on this levy, the money is used to purchase equipment or different items needed at the departments.

-The fire levy is distributed to the Wayne County Commission and then if a department needs something that commission either signs a check or reimburses the money.
+The fire levy is distributed to the Wayne County Commission and then if a department needs something the commission either signs a check or reimburses the department for the money.

 Pasley said this levy not only helps fire departments to offer a service, but also helps property values in Wayne County due to department proximity to each station.

-In-person voting for the general election is set for Nov.
-3, however, so far 1,943 early votes have been made in Wayne County, with an additional 2,679 voters requesting absentee ballots, 2,068 of which have been returned, nearly half of the voter turn out seen in the primary election.
+In-person voting for the general election is set for Tuesday, Nov.
+3. So far, 1,943 early votes have been made in Wayne County, with an additional 2,679 voters requesting absentee ballots, 2,068 of which have been returned, nearly half of the voter turnout seen in the primary election.